Redfeather Ranger Station

 Directions

-From Fort Collins, drive 21 miles north on US Highway 287.
+Drive 21 miles north of Fort Collins on US Highway 287.
 Turn left (west) onto Red Feather Lakes Road (County Road 74E) and travel approximately 22 miles.
-Turn right (north) and travel approximately 1/2 mile.
-The Forest Service access road is approximately 1/4 mile north of the intersection of Dowdy Lake Road and West County Road 74E, just past the Red Feather Supermarket and Rock Shop.
+Turn right (north) onto the Forest Service access road just past the Red Feather Supermarket and travel approximately 1/4 mile to the station.

 Amenities